microsoft/MSLab/Scenarios/Running ws2016lab in Azure/readme.md

 ![](/Scenarios/Running%20ws2016lab%20in%20Azure/Screenshots/CustomizedTemplate.png)

-# Create VM with JSON and PowerShell
+# Creating VM with JSON and PowerShell

 Or you can create your VM using PowerShell